Caries vaccine

 A caries vaccine is a vaccine to prevent and protect against tooth decay.
 Streptococcus mutans (S. mutans) has been identified as the major etiological agent of human dental caries.
 The development of a vaccine for tooth decay has been under investigation since the 1970s.
 In 1972, a caries vaccine was said to be in animal testing in England, and that it would have begun human testing soon.
-However, intrinsic difficulties in developing it, coupled with lack of strong economic interests, are the reasons why still no such vaccine is commercially available today.
+However, intrinsic difficulties in developing it, coupled with lack of strong economic interests, are reasons for historically slow development.
 Several types of vaccines are being developed at research centres, with some kind of caries vaccines being considered to diminish or prevent dental caries' impact on young people.